abhishek-mvs/TradeFox/README.md

 ## Prerequisites

+**For Docker setup (Recommended):**
+- Docker and Docker Compose

+**For local development:**
 - Node.js 20 or higher
 - PostgreSQL 16 or higher
-- Docker and Docker Compose (optional, for containerized setup)

 ## Setup Instructions

 ### Option 1: Using Docker Compose (Recommended)

+The `docker-compose.yml` file includes both the application and PostgreSQL database services, so no additional database setup is required.

 1. **Clone the repository:**
    ```bash